jakewies/jakewiesler.com/content/blog/on-react-hooks.md

 title: "On React Hooks"
 date: 2018-11-08T17:55:30-05:00
 slug: ""
-description: "React hooks are functions that expose certain features previously unavailable to functional components such as state and lifecycle.
+description: "React hooks are functions that expose certain features previously unavailable to function components such as state and lifecycle.
 They were announced at ReactConf 2018 and are an experimental proposal as of writing this.
 React hooks are slated to become official in the v16.7.0 release.
 In this post I outline some of my initial thoughts."
 keywords: ["React", "hooks", "JavaScript"]
 draft: false
 tags: ["React"]